rponte/dbunitmanager/README.md

   	<version>1.0-SNAPSHOT</version>
 </dependency>
 ```

-2. Use it in your integration testcase java class
+Use it in your integration testcase java class:
 ```java
 public class ProductsDaoTest {